Probiotics for treating persistent diarrhoea in children

 There is limited evidence suggesting probiotics may be effective in treating persistent diarrhoea in children.

 Persistent diarrhoea (diarrhoea lasting more than 14 days) accounts for one third of all diarrhoea-related deaths in developing countries in some studies, and probiotics may help treatment.
 This review evaluates probiotics for treating persistent diarrhoea in children.

-Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Displaced population, Earthquake, Endocrine and metabolic diseases, Epidemic, Flash flood/Flood, Gastrointestinal infections, Health, Heavy rain, Infections and infectious diseases (all), Malaria and protozoal infections, Neonates/infants, Nutrition, Population displacement, Vaccine-preventable infections, Zoonotic and other parasitic infections
+Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Displaced population, Earthquake, Endocrine and metabolic conditions, Epidemic/Endemic, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Health, Heavy rain, Infections and infectious diseases (all), Malaria and protozoal infections, Neonates/infants, Nutrition, Population displacement, Vaccine-preventable infections, Zoonotic and other pathogens